AI Consciousness Books That Take the Question Seriously

 That question matters because science fiction is uniquely well equipped to stretch it.
 A realist novel can explore identity, memory, and perception, but science fiction can change the substrate.
 It can move mind from biology into code, split a person into copies, merge consciousness across networks, or confront us with non-human intelligence that thinks in ways we barely recognise.
 The genre gives us a laboratory for the soul without pretending the experiment is safe.

-What makes consciousness sci fi different?
+What makes an AI consciousness book different?

 The same applies to human characters.
 The moment a story asks whether a copied mind is still you, whether memory can be edited without destroying personhood, or whether an enhanced post-human still belongs to the moral community, it has crossed into deeper territory.
 These are not decorative themes.
 They are the engine of the story.